 A fresh pair of compression socks that have never been worn are an exciting thing to have.
 After you’re done looking at and admiring your new gear, it’s time to put them on.
 You might find that they are a bit stiff at first—like a pair of jeans that have just come out of the dryer.
 To wear them in slightly, try washing them—either by hand or on the gentle cycle of your washing machine.
 This will help break in the fabric and relax the strands a bit so that they’re ready for your first wear.

 Opt for Hand Washing Compression Gear

 In order to extend the life of your compression socks, opt to hand wash them and lay them out to dry.
 This helps them avoid unnecessary roughness from washing machines and dryers and gives you the ability to control the amount of pressure used to scrub the fabric.
 The fibers that make up compression socks are a special synthetic blend that need to be handled with extra gentle care.

 Wash with Gentle Detergent or Soap

 While we’re on the subject of optimal care when it comes to washing socks, be sure to also use gentle laundry detergent or light soap.
-Choose detergent that is baby-safe if available.
-Not only does this avoid breaking down the fabric with harsher chemicals, it is also more ideal for your skin.
+Choose a detergent that is baby-safe if available.
+Not only does this avoid breaking down the fabric with harsher chemicals, but it is also more ideal for your skin.
 Even the slightest amount of residue that’s left on your sock can irritate the skin that it surrounds due to its close proximity.
 By avoiding stronger detergents that are made with harsh chemicals, you not only protect the lifespan of the sock but also your skin.